-19. Departmental advice What to Do if You Are Worried a Child is Being Abused - Advice for Practitioners provides more information on understanding and identifying abuse and neglect.
+- 33. Departmental advice What to Do if You Are Worried a Child is Being Abused Advice for Practitioners provides more information on understanding and identifying abuse and neglect.
 Examples of potential indicators of abuse and neglect are highlighted throughout the advice and will be particularly helpful for school and college staff.
-The NSPCC website also provides useful additional information on abuse and neglect and what to look out for.
+The NSPCC website also provides useful additional information on abuse and neglect and what to look out for. - 34.
+Annex A contains important additional information about specific forms of abuse and safeguarding issues.
+School and college leaders and those staff who work directly with children should read the annex.